hrishikesh-k/tejal/readme.md

 The project uses [Biome](https://www.biomejs.dev/) as its linter.
 It mainly works for CSS, JS, JSON and TS.
 However, HTML-like languages including Astro are [not fully supported](https://www.biomejs.dev/internals/language-support/#html-super-languages-support).
 Thus, the HTML code follows the following principles:

 - attributes are sorted alphabetically
+- attributes without a value are arranged before others, but also alphabetically amongst themselves
 - attributes are arranged in a single line
 - CSS classes are arranged alphabetically
 - in case of variants, the actual underlying utility name is considered for arranging alphabetically